25 High School Summer Engineering Programs in 2025

 Cost: Free

-High school juniors with an interest in science, math, and engineering will want to look into this hands-on research opportunity at Stony Brook University.
-Participants are paired with mentors and become members of a research team—providing them with firsthand experience of what life is like at a major research university.
+High school juniors interested in science, math, and engineering will want to look into this hands-on research opportunity at Stony Brook University.
+Participants are paired with mentors and become members of a research team—providing them with firsthand experience of life at a major research university.
 Students also take part in workshops, special events, and tours.
 At the conclusion of the program, students will produce a written research abstract and a research poster.

 Location: University of Wisconsin, Madison